ISO Training Requirements

 Understand access control responsibilities

 Security awareness training is typically required at onboarding and periodically thereafter.
+Internal audit competence is also scrutinized, particularly in risk assessment and control evaluation.

 ISO 45001 Training Requirements (Occupational Health & Safety)